 There is a lot to do in Sapporo – the food, culture, and entertainment options are endless plus you’re not far from nature either.
 There are beaches, lakes, mountains, forests, and national parks all within easy reach of the city center.
 And, cherry blossom viewing (hanami) is also something the city is known for.

 The prefecture of Aichi has the sending largest amount of ex-pats living in it and is rated as one of the best places to live in Japan, so much so, that more and more ex-pats have been moving there in recent times.

-The reason Aichi is so attractive is thanks to its slower pace of working life when compared to the bigger cities of Osaka and Tokyo.
-There are also a lot of job opportunities in the region with companies like Toyota being based there which happily accept foreign applicants.
+The reason Aichi is so attractive is thanks to its slower pace of working life when compared to Japan’s largest cities of Osaka and Tokyo.
+There are also a lot of job opportunities in the region with companies like Toyota being based there which happily accept international residents.

 The area is also famed for its Japanese language and cultural programs that support you to integrate with society, plus a lot of the locals speak English which makes settling in a lot easier.

-Life in Aichi is full of great food and culture with a load of traditional Japanese sites to visits as well as forests, mountains, and access to a beautiful coastline with great beaches.
+Life in Aichi is full of great food and culture with a load of traditional Japanese sites to visit as well as forests, mountains, and access to a beautiful coastline with great beaches.

 Kanagawa prefecture lies on the eastern coast of Japan and is just south of Tokyo.
 It’s one of the best places to live in Japan if you have to work in Tokyo but want to commute from and live in a more peaceful area.

 The coastline is dotted with beautiful beaches which are very popular in the summer months.
 Some of them are great for surfing too, which is an added bonus if you’re into that.

 There is also a lot of nature to explore making getting into the outdoors on a regular basis very easy, and there is Mt Tanzawa on the western side of the district if you love mountaineering, hiking, and climbing.